 @enduml

-In general, the following questions can be asked to the network (not to automation functions):
+In general, the following questions can be posed to the network (not to automation functions):

 1) What happened in network scope S and how?
 This can be expanded as: “I have the data network scope S, and I need the NDT to run it and show me what happened”.
 This would provide data to address several automation and operations related questions including: (1) How did the signalling storm happen in network scope S?”; (2) how do I see what happened in network scope S?
 (3) how did user xyz use the network resources?
 (4) If a network event X were to happen, what are the conditions under which it could happen?